 5S is one of the basic methods in lean manufacturing, used to create and maintain a clean and organized work environment.
 As far as lean methods go, it looks pretty easy.
 After all, everybody has cleaned something at least once.
 Unfortunately, cleaning it once is not enough.
 The challenge is to keep it clean!
 And this is where most 5S activities fail.
 In this post I want to describe the basics of 5S and how it works (plus also 4S, 6S, and even more S’s).
 In my next post I want to point out the hidden dangers of failure, and give some advice on how to make 5S stick.

 The advantage of 5S is that a cleaner workplace is easier to work in and hence more productive.
 Having the right tools in good order reduces scrap and rework as well as accidents.
 Easy access to the tools in a standard location makes their use faster, and hence overall productivity will increase.
 There may be also less space needed, and the number of required tools can go down.
 The time for a new worker to familiarize himself with the workplace may be reduced.
+Furthermore, while cleaning the machines or workplaces, the workers may notice and fix some minor issues that they may otherwise have missed.
 Overall, it can have quite some benefits.

 However, the above advantages do not always materialize, either because the 5S is done incorrectly, or it is used in an area ill-suited for 5S (more in my next post), or the effort exceeds the benefits.
 In any case, it is often useful, but not always and everywhere.